dareneiri/positconf2023/01-Introduction.md

 actually doing analytically work – I’ve certainly been down that road!
-I would argue that in most cases, it makes sense to spend a bit of extra time implementing logging into your code so that you not only have a better way to troubleshoot and debug your code, but it can allow you to monitor the performance of your code, and review what is happening underneath the hood when you run into unexpected errors and unusual behavior.
+I would argue that in most cases, it makes sense to spend a bit of extra time implementing logging into your code so that you not only have a better way to troubleshoot and debug your code, but it enables you to monitor the performance of your code, and review what is happening underneath the hood when you run into unexpected errors and unusual behavior.

 The reasons below provide use cases for logging.
-The examples are meant to simple.
+The reasons are not fully encompassing, ad the examples are meant to simple.
 In the upcoming sections, we’ll dive into better approaches for logging (e.g., using something other than `print()` or `cat()` functions).
 However, I imagine that for many who have some logging implemented, this is the approach you’re using today!

 ## Debugging and Troubleshooting